 Customers want to feel the love.
 Edelman's second annual Brandshare Report says nine of 10 consumers want meaningful relationships with brands, while only 17 percent believe companies are delivering.
 As part of JetBlue's CSR 2.0 revamp, it scaled its responsibility platform to focus on: youth and education, community and environment.
-It surveyed a cross section of customers and found that 74 percent saw youth and education as a priority for support from their favorite brands.
+It surveyed a cross section of customers and found that 74 percent saw youth and education as a priority most will appreciate a company that acknowledges current issues.
+In 2013, JetBlue took a public stand against The Defense of Marriage Act (DOMA), which discriminated against same-sex couples.
+In 2014, it extended its support for transgender individuals by including gender reassignment surgery in its U.S. medical plans.